EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Frequently Asked Questions
 ===========

 #### Do I need to have a MailChimp Account?
 Yes, you can register for one for free at [MailChimp](https://mailchimp.com/signup/ "MailChimp Signup").

-#### Do I need to have a MailChimp Account?
-Yes, you can register for one for free at [MailChimp](https://mailchimp.com/signup/ "MailChimp Signup").